dmd-program/dmd-100/topics/visual_design.md

 2. Describe how it is being used
 3. Discuss the effect it has with respect to the entire work.

-But what about designing a government regulation, or designing a medical form?
-To make designing in these areas possible, we will surely need guiding principles.
-In the book, _Universal Principles of Design_, written by William Lidwell, Kritina Holden, and Jill Butler, 125 principles are listed.

-Perception

-Gestalt

 ## Citations

 1. [http://www.getty.edu/education/teachers/building\_lessons/principles\_design.pdf](http://www.getty.edu/education/teachers/building_lessons/principles_design.pdf)